kevintanhongann/agreements-llp/README.md

 ## License

-The contents of this repository are licensed under the **CC0 1.0 Universal (CC0 1.0) Public Domain Dedication**.
+The sample agreements in this repository are licensed under the **CC0 1.0 Universal (CC0 1.0) Public Domain Dedication**.
 To view a copy of this license, visit [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/).

 ## Disclaimer